Provide more context for issue statuses

 - File Selection_005.png added

 That's annoying that the links have broken, but I guess it has been 4 years.

 So the idea is to add more context about the transitions between statuses.
 Both Jira and Mingle do this by allowing labels to be added to status transitions (Redmine only allows you to say if something can or can't move from A to B).
 The following screenshot is from Jira and shows an issue that is in "Backlog" with transitions available to "Defined" or "In Progress".
 The key though is that they allow the user to label these transitions which are then shown as actions:

 This makes it a lot easier for people to understand what they can do with an issue, and makes it a lot faster to use to.
 For example, an action at the top labelled "Ready for testing" rather than having to click "Edit", then find the status drop-down, then look to find the "Testing" status.

-#6 Updated by Dipan Mehta almost 5 years ago
+#6 Updated by Dipan Mehta about 5 years ago

 If I understand it right here are following takeaways